rpbap/CADECT/README.md

 ## Impotant information

-- The current version uses Bio.pairwise2 for the global alignment which has been deprecaded in biopython.
+- The current version uses Bio.pairwise2 for the global alignment which has been deprecated in Biopython.
 We are currently working to update the global aligner to something like Bio.Align.PairwiseAligner in a future version.
-So if the message below appears in your run the pipeline is still working it is just a warning message.
+So if the message below appears in your run the pipeline, don't worry, it is still working (just a warning message).

 ```
 ...python3.12/site-packages/Bio/pairwise2.py:278: BiopythonDeprecationWarning: Bio.pairwise2 has been deprecated, and we intend to remove it in a future release of Biopython.
 As an alternative, please consider using Bio.Align.PairwiseAligner as a replacement, and contact the Biopython developers if you still need the Bio.pairwise2 module.